brezcode/brezcode-platform/replit.md

-# Universal Multi-Business AI Training Platform
+# Multi-Tenant Health Assessment SAAS Platform

 ## Overview

-This is a **Universal Business AI Training Platform** that allows users to manage multiple businesses and train AI assistants for each one. **Current Status: ARCHITECTURE RESTRUCTURED** - Platform redesigned as universal multi-business training system with three core modules.
-Each user can create unlimited businesses and train specialized AI assistants.

-**Universal Training Architecture**: The platform enables users to create unlimited businesses, each with specialized AI assistants trained through three core modules.
-BrezCode Health is one example business demonstrating health & wellness AI training.

-**Three Core Training Modules**:
-1. **Scenario Response Training**: Train AI avatars to handle customer interactions, sales conversations, and support scenarios
-2. **Documentation Learning**: Upload business documents (manuals, SOPs, specs) for AI to learn exact procedures and knowledge
-3. **Media & Content Creation**: Generate educational content and research industry-relevant materials

-**Multi-Business Support**: Users can manage multiple businesses simultaneously:
+This is the ultimate business AI platform (leadgen.to) that provides comprehensive automation tools for any business vertical. **Current Status: FULLY OPERATIONAL** - Authentication and platform separation completed successfully.
+The platform offers reusable AI-powered business tools that can be customized for different industries and use cases.

+**BrezCode Integration**: BrezCode health coaching is now a specialized feature/tool under LeadGen.to, demonstrating how the platform's AI capabilities can be applied to the health & wellness vertical.
+All health features (dietary recommendations, food analysis, health coaching, assessment forms) are LeadGen tools customized for health businesses.

+**Architecture Philosophy**: Any new feature we build becomes part of the LeadGen toolkit that can be used by:
-- Health & wellness (BrezCode example)
+- Health & wellness businesses (like BrezCode)
-- E-commerce stores
+- E-commerce businesses
-- Consulting services
-- Educational platforms
+- Service providers
+- Consultants and coaches
 - Any business vertical

-Each business gets its own trained AI assistant with industry-specific knowledge and response patterns.
+The platform features AI avatar assistants, landing page builders, lead generation, sales CRM, customer service automation, multi-channel engagement, and specialized vertical tools like health coaching.

 ## System Architecture

-### Universal Training Platform Architecture
+### Business Platform Architecture
-- **Multi-Business Management**: Users create and manage unlimited businesses with independent AI training
-- **Three-Module Training System**: Scenario Response, Documentation Learning, Media Creation for each business
-- **Business-Specific AI Assistants**: Each business gets specialized AI trained on their documents and scenarios
-- **Universal Training Interface**: Consistent training experience across all business types and industries
-- **Cross-Business Knowledge**: Users can apply learnings from one business to train others
+- **Ultimate Business App**: Comprehensive AI-powered business automation platform
+- **Modular Tool System**: Reusable AI components (BrezCode health tools, content generation, etc.)
+- **Multi-Tenant Infrastructure**: Complete business isolation with custom domains
+- **AI Avatar Integration**: Claude-powered virtual assistants for customer service and sales
+- **Multi-Channel Engagement**: Email, SMS, WhatsApp, LinkedIn automation

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript